ayush-that/FinVeda/README.md

 <img alt="Preview" align="right" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExcmFldGFqZDU1cGl5MGE1eWVpY2g1YTNqcW83eXBwcTNrendmamlqYSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/uF6LnKJqqsoG7vborH/giphy.gif">

 <i>According to a survey by the OECD, <b>only 38% of adults in India are financially literate</b>.
-Finveda aims to solve this problem by providing a comprehensive and engaging platform for financial literacy education.</i>
+Finveda aims to solve this problem by providing a platform for financial literacy education.</i>

 ### 🌟 Features
 FinVeda is a dynamic financial literacy app that'll help you Learn finance with finesse.